 Numbers and metrics.
 They can be your best friend and your biggest challenge when it comes to making critical business decisions to benefit your senior living community, the resident experience, and your bottom line.
-Here’s five steps to help transform the way you use data to add clarity, provide accountability, and to drive financial success at your community.
+Use these five steps to help transform the way you use data to add clarity, provide accountability, and to drive financial success at your community.

 - Eliminate guesswork.

 Data allows boards of directors and community leaders to move from experienced-based decision-making to analytics-based decision-making.
 It’s no secret that sales and occupancy are key metrics that drive top line revenue and impact the bottom line.
 Use data to gain insight into what’s driving wage and expense ratios, per resident-based staffing, budgeting across different departments, and how they affect your community’s financial performance.
 Compare your revenues and expenses against industry benchmarks and trends, and track changes over time.
 Do you have operating tenets and a strategic plan to achieve them?
 The most successful senior living communities transform their data into metrics that provide meaningful insight, and they make it part of their operating discipline – not just something to explore when there’s an issue.

 - Get leaders on the same page.

 Your dining director uses a yellow notepad for their budget and expense report.
 The accounting department uses a ledger.
 Your nursing administrator uses a different report form, and so does your director of housekeeping and environmental services.
 Use a system with the same set of information and reporting, with clear standards and measures.
 In this way, you can all have a conversation around the metrics and look at them in a way that’s understandable and actionable in order to ensure aligned leadership and accountability.

 - Maximize cost-saving opportunities to benefit residents.